Student-centric advice and objective recommendations

 University of North Carolina at Chapel Hill

-- Eligibility: Applicants are automatically considered for scholarships when they apply to UNC.
-Applicants must have impressive academic and extracurricular achievements and show promise of engagement in the life of the University.
-Scholarships administered by private foundations — like the Morehead-Cain and Robertson scholarships require an additional application
+- Eligibility: Applicants are automatically considered and must have impressive academic and extracurricular achievements and show promise of engagement in the life of the University

 - Amount: Up to the full cost of attending